What the HHT?

 NEW SURVEY: Cure HHT, in partnership with doctors at the Johns Hopkins Hospital HHT Center of Excellence, invites you to participate in a brief survey aimed at improving our ability to develop future therapies and drugs for nosebleed management.Read More

-The Rare Genomes Project is a patient-driven research project through the Broad Institute that performs full genome sequencing on families with suspected rare disease who do not have a genetic diagnosis.
-The goal of their project is two-fold: (1) provide access to testing for families that are genetically undiagnosed and (2) discover previously un-identified gene…Read More
+The Rare Genomes Project is a patient-driven research project through the Broad Institute that performs full genome sequencing on families with suspected singe gene disorders who do not have a genetic diagnosis.
+The goal of their project is two-fold: (1) provide access to testing for families that are genetically undiagnosed and (2) discover previously un-identified…Read More

 Cure HHT, along with HHT Centers of Excellence across North America, are now actively recruiting HHT patients worldwide to participate in the NIH funded study, entitled “Cerebral Hemorrhage Risk in Hereditary Hemorrhagic Telangiectasia (HHT)”.
 The goal of this research is to determine what genetic and clinical factors signal high risk for hemorrhage from brain AVMs.…Read More